onescales/google-sheet-api/README.md

 a.
 Read the Sheet
 - Add to the end of the "Script URL" ?path=Sheet1&action=read
 b.
 Write to the Sheet (Add a new row)
-- Add to the end of the "...." ?path=Sheet1&action=write
+- Add to the end of the "Script UR" ?path=Sheet1&action=write
 6. Start Using It.
 Enjoy!

 # Additional Notes